farTooOld/Filament-Tracker/README.md

 # Filament-Tracker
 An App for Tracking Fused Filament (for 3D Printing)

+This is a Preliminary release of the app (11/5/2016)

 *** OVERVIEW ***

 [ Double mouse Click = DC ]